 - Check that any interactive images can be manipulated using a keyboard and screen reader.

-- If not, have alternatives available.
+- If not, add these capabilities or have equal alternatives available.

 Have alternatives available for interactive images.
 Alternatives should make the same information available.

 - The information in maps can often be presented in a list format to provide an equivalent experience to a screen reader user.